-The major collection of data and the preparation of first drafts of the sections on chemical and physical properties, on production and use, on occurrence, and on analysis are carried out under a separate contract funded by the US National Cancer Institute.
+The major collection of data and the preparation of first drafts of the sections on chemical and physical properties, on analysis, on production and use and on occurrence are carried out under a separate contract funded by the US National Cancer Institute.
 Efforts are made to supplement this information with data from other national and international sources.
 Representatives from industrial associations may assist in the preparation of sections on production and use.

-Production and trade data are obtained from governmental and trade publications and, in some cases, by direct contact with industries.
+Information on production and trade is obtained from governmental and trade publications and, in some cases, by direct contact with industries.
 Separate production data on some agents may not be available because their publication could disclose confidential information.
 Information on uses is usually obtained from published sources but is often complemented by direct contact with manufacturers.